A love story

 A harpist himself, Joris has already taken the harp world by storm by developing DELTA Harp.
 The super sleek electro-acoustic instrument which won the Red Dot Design Award, is now being played by both classical and experimental musicians on the world’s biggest stages and is produced and sold by the market-leading SALVI Harps.

 But while DELTA has achieved many things - from shifting the instrument’s reputation to making it suitable for any genre and introducing a superior base range - the issue of high costs of quality lever harps still remained.
-Something needed to be done about the most expensive elements of the instrument - levers, which usually total over 200 intricate metal parts and are extremely expensive, making the whole instrument unaffordable for many.
+Something needed to be done about the most expensive elements of the instrument - the levers.
+A full set of quality levers comprises of hundreds of intricate metal parts, making the whole instrument unaffordable for many.

 The idea was simple - to reinvent the mechanism and rethink the frame construction completely while using the finest quality strings and a state of the art sound pickup system, making Harp·E a stage ready instrument for a fraction of the price.